 Dear Jamie is a regular series where our readers seek advice from Jamie, a Guangdong-based life coach.

-- Suspected in Shenzhen
+-Hesitating in Shenzhen

 Click here for more Dear Jamie.